 - Allow the glue to dry before moving the project too much.

-Save this project for later!
+Save this Easter bunny craft for later!
 Pin it to your favorite Pinterest board…

 This easy bunny craft is a great chance to use stretch the imagination.
 Change up the paint colors or add a different design.
 Whatever you do, make it your own.